Search:

 An SSL certificate is generally assigned to a server and, hence, is likely to be department owned.
 Any SSL certificate issued within a domain (e.g., iastate.edu) controlled by the university can simply have ownership assigned to the university.
 (Think of it as a "department" encompassing all other departments.)
 However, it makes the system more manageable to have ownership assignment parallel the hierarchy of the DNS system.
 That is, certificate ownership is assigned to the department that owns the corresponding qualified DNS domain.

-Finally, you need to decide whether you wish to manage your own SSL certificates.
-A DRAO can be created in the CSM and designated to be responsible for certificates for one or more departments.
-If you are managing one or two systems and do not wish to establish your own account in the CSM, you may request that ITS staff generate your certificates.
+Finally, you need to decide whether you wish to handle your own certificate orders in the CM or want to have ITS staff enter the orders for you.
+A DRAO account can be created in the CM and designated to be responsible for certificates for one or more departments.

 If you wish to obtain a DRAO account, read on.
 Otherwise, you may skip this paragraph.
 A DRAO entry cannot be created until the department entry exists.
 A DRAO may have authority over more than one department.
-Again, the request is by email to Certificate-Request@iastate.edu .
-It must include name, email address, phone number, desired login name, and department(s) for which the person is DRAO.
-Note that more than one DRAO may be created for a department.
-Normally, the login name will be the same as the person's netid, subject to availability.
+Again, the request is by email to Certificate-Request@iastate.edu.
+It must include name, email address, phone number, desired login name, and department(s) for which the person is to be DRAO.
+(Note that more than one DRAO may be created for a department.)
+Normally, the login name will be the same as the person’s ISU email address.
 Email requesting creation of a DRAO account may be combined with the other requests noted above.
-Once the DRAO account is created, the person will be contacted by phone with the password for the new account.
+Once the DRAO account is created, the person will be contacted by phone with the temporary password for the new account.

 Please note that if your university unit has designated a DRAO to handle certificate needs, you should make your requests to that person.